-School of Health Sciences Faculty of Human and Health Sciences Part-Time, Term
+School of Planning and Sustainability Faculty of Environment

+Part-Time, Term

-The University of Northern British Columbia (UNBC) invites applications for a sessional instructor position in the School of Health for the winter 2024 semester.
+The University of Northern British Columbia (UNBC) invites applications for a sessional instructor position in the School of Planning and Sustainability for the Fall 2025 semester.
 As an institution committed to the fostering of an inclusive and transformative learning environment, UNBC values high quality and growth in both teaching and scholarship.